 To check how long you have left to claim, please contact us today.

 Even if you believe your slip and fall claim against the restaurant is quite straightforward, before you are compensated, you’ll need to prove why they are liable for your injuries.
-That’s because their insures will not pay out if there isn’t enough evidence to show what happened and what injuries you’ve sustained.
+That’s because their insurer will not pay out if there isn’t enough evidence to show what happened and what injuries you’ve sustained.

 We believe you’ll benefit if you have one of our personal injury solicitors on your side.
 Their experience should make the claims process easier for you and could improve your chances of being compensated correctly.